voxel-dot-at/argos3d_p100_ros_pkg/README.md

 ## Setup P100 USB rules and native libraries ##

-We should make something similar to what is done on it.
-The first point is to add the PMDSDK to our system.
+The first step is to add the PMDSDK to our system.
 (The PMDSDK is copyrighted software and it is distributed with your Argos3D P100)

 #### 1.1 Usb Device rules ####

-First browse to the directory of your operating system inside the software files you get with your camera.
+After unziping the software distributed with your argos_p100 camera, browse to the directory of your operating system version.

 Install the driver for using the ToF camera:

 In Ubuntu/linux copy the file from the driver folder to **/usr/udev/rules.d/**
 <pre><code>cd driver